Permalink to Keeping the Village Directory Accuratenews

 If you run a local business or frequently visit one, take a moment to look at our Village Directory.

-Does your favorite coffee shop have its opening hours listed?
+Does your favourite coffee shop have its opening hours listed?
 Is the Eircode correct?
 If anything is missing, repairing it takes just a minute.
 Click Improve Listing on any business page to see exactly what information we still need.

 Why Better Information Matters